 Turks and Caicos is a British Overseas Territory, but the main currency is the U.S. Dollar.
 Most of the restaurants we went to accepted credit cards, but there were some small shops that were cash only.
 If you’re using your card, remember to call your bank to let them know you’re using your card when traveling.

 Planning a Trip to Turks and Caicos – Where to Stay

-I’ve had a few friends visit Providenciales so I received a number recommendations when planning the trip.
-We stayed at Villa del Mar in the Grace Bay area which was close to many restaurants, bars, shops and the beautiful Grace Bay Beach.
-There are some all-inclusive resorts such as Beaches and ClubMed, but be prepared to spend a lot of money.
+I’ve had a few friends visit Turks and Caicos so I received a number of recommendations when planning the trip.
+We stayed at Villa del Mar, a boutique resort across from Grace Bay Club, and walking distance to the Seven Stars Resort.
+These are all 4-5 star luxury resorts with guests paying around $600-$2000+ per night depending on the season.
 The Ritz Carlton will soon have a waterfront resort this fall.

 Getting Around Turks and Caicos